agile-ts/agile/README.md

 - Surly behaves with the workflow which suits you best.
 No need boilerplate code.
 - Has **0** external dependencies

+### ⛳️ Centralize
+AgileTs is designed to take all business logic out of UI-Components and put them in a central place often called `core`.
+The benefit of keeping logic separate to UI-Components is to make your code more decoupled, portable and above all easily testable.

 ### 🎯 Easy to Use
 Learn the powerful tools of AgileTs in a short amount of time.
 A good place to start are our [Quick Start Guides](https://agile-ts.org/docs/installation)